Reviewed by GREG KING

 Joffa The Movie is part documentary and part mockumentary about Jeff “Joffa” Corfe, the charismatic and flamboyant Collingwood supporter who dons the iconic gold lame jacket emblazoned with the words “GAME OVER” whenever it is apparent that Collingwood has won the football match.
 A colourful and “love him or hate him” character, Joffa is a fanatical Collingwood supporter and passionate member of the club’s cheer squad, and he wears his heart on his sleeve.

 But not much is known about him beyond football.
-And frankly, this documentary doesn’t reveal all that much.
-A couple of revealing interviews with the man himself informs us that his daughter is aboriginal, that he has close connections with the indigenous community at Lake Tyers, and is involved in some sort of charity work with homeless people.
+And quite frankly, this documentary doesn’t reveal all that much.
+A couple of interviews with the man himself informs us that his daughter is Aboriginal, that he has close connections with the indigenous community at Lake Tyers, and is involved in some sort of charity work with homeless people.

 Ionitis follows Joffa and his best mate, the hapless Shane McRae, as they operate their second rate lawn mowing operation in the northern suburbs of Melbourne.
 The knockabout pair also do casual labour jobs for one of his mates on a couple of building sites.
-This allows some opportunities for slapstick humour and pratfalls.
-But the banter and antics of this pair make the infantile and laboured local comedy You And Your Stupid Mate seem sophisticated by comparison.
+This allows some opportunities for slapstick humour, but the banter and antics of this pair make the infantile and laboured local comedy You And Your Stupid Mate seem sophisticated by comparison.

 “The whole thing has been terribly embarrassing,” says a rueful Joffa at one point, talking about his association with Shane.
 What can one add to this refreshingly honest appraisal?
 The whole thing is embarrassingly awful and amateurish, and painful to watch.